Newsroom

 What are some of factors driving those changes?

 In a nutshell: high costs, low prices, regulatory complexity, uncertainty over harvest levels, changes to forest make-up and function due to climate and wildfires.
-And as if all of that weren’t enough we – plus … US tariffs on BC lumber that doubled last month and — if something isn’t done — are on track to double again by this time next year.
+And as if all of that weren’t enough, we also have the US tariffs on BC lumber that doubled last month and — if something isn’t done — are on track to double again by this time next year.

 So, it is not surprizing that there is a lot of concern right now about what is happening in the BC forest sector.